jstachio/jstachio/README.md

  * RenderService extension point via ServiceLoader
  * Formatter for custom `toString` of variables
  * Add extra `implements` interfaces to generated code for trait like add ons (`@TemplateInterface`)
  * Compound dotted path like variables similar to Handlebars.
+ * `Map<String, ?>` support
+ * `Optional<?>` support
+ * Customize allowed types that can be outputted otherwise compiler error (to avoid toString on classes that do not have a friendly toString).

 Example
 -------